 The controller is cross-generation compatible with Xbox One, as are the Xbox One’s accessories.
 This means any controllers that players already own for Xbox One will work on the new system.
 It seems Microsoft is going in a totally different direction from Sony when it comes to next-generation controllers.
 Microsoft is showing that, once again, consumer-friendly decisions like these are at the forefront.
 The new Xbox Series X controller also features a USB-C charge port instead of the Micro USB found on previous versions.

 Unlike the PS4, Sony’s newest console is backward-compatible — at least in some capacity.
 The PS5 is able to play PS4 games in addition to its own library of titles as well as PlayStation VR games.
-It is also backward-compatible with the PlayStation VR headset supported by the PS4, but this doesn’t mean we won’t also get a new VR headset down the line.
+It is also backward-compatible with the PlayStation VR headset supported by the PS4, and it will later support the new generation of PSVR at some point in the future.
 After what seemed like an eternity, Sony finally gave us the details on how backward compatibility works.

 - Afro Samurai 2 Revenge of Kuma Volume One